-Why a hare, and not, say, a chicken to lay those Easter eggs?
+Why a hare and not, you know, a chicken to lay those Easter eggs?
 The intensely short gestation period and well-known reproductive speed of hares and rabbits have a long cultural association with spring and fertility.
 Hares are usually shy and isolated creatures, but their spring mating ritual makes them most conspicuous to humans in March and April.
 The phrase “mad as a March hare” hints at that mating season, when hares can be seen boxing each other as part of their unruly courtship ritual.
-Eggs are also a fertility symbol.
-During the Lent fast, Catholics traditionally were not allowed to eat eggs, so they became part of the Easter feast.
+Eggs are also a fertility symbol, and during the Lent fast, Catholics were traditionally not allowed to eat eggs, so they became part of the Easter feast.
 There’s a lot happening in those relationships, but it seems that the bunny-egg entanglement is here to stay.